Signal & Field

 "How stable is your posture under rotation?"

 Tracks deviation of spine angle and head position throughout delivery.
+In the proxy tier, ASC is computed as a weighted blend of BB/9 (60%) and WHIP (40%) with logistic normalization — capturing both pure command and contextual traffic management.
 Higher scores indicate better command potential and reduced injury risk.

 RDR